Uri3n/Advanced-TLS-Injection/README.md

 # Advanced-TLS-Injection-PoC
-### A Threadless Injection Technique That Abuses TLS callbacks
+### A Threadless Injection Technique That Abuses TLS callbacks.

 I did a write-up on this.
 Check it out here: https://masq.foo/html/posts/tlscallbacks.html